Date: 31 March 2014. Project Proliferation.

 a battery charger gave up the ghost.
 I clipped off the wires and

 attached a cigarette lighter so I have a way to test stuff.
-It's
+This

 at some point, but it works.
-So, it's still here and likely to
+So, it is still here and likely to

 remain so for the foreseeable future.
-But I don't like it much.
+But I do not like it much.